-In performing our annual assessment, we may first perform a qualitative test and if necessary, perform a quantitative test.
+In performing our annual assessment, we first perform a qualitative test and if necessary, perform a quantitative test.
 To conduct the quantitative impairment test of goodwill, we compare the fair value of a reporting unit to its carrying value.
 If the reporting unit's carrying value exceeds its fair value, we record an impairment loss to the extent that the carrying value of goodwill exceeds its implied fair value.
 We estimate the fair values of our reporting units using discounted cash flow models or other valuation models, such as comparative transactions and market multiples.
+We did not recognize any goodwill impairment charges during fiscal years 2017 or 2015.
 During fiscal year 2016, we recorded a \$92.0 million goodwill impairment charge related to the Application Development and Deployment reporting unit (Note 6).